-While bias in interest representation is typically seen as one of the persistent features of modern policy-making across systems and time, the question is whether crises have the potential to cause changes in how prominent different types of groups are in different lobbying channels.
+While bias in interest representation is typically seen as one of the persistent features of modern policy-making across systems and time, the key question we address is whether and how crises have the potential to cause changes in how prominent different types of groups are in different lobbying channels.
 According to Boin et al. (2006), a crisis is defined by the presence of three characteristics.
 First, it involves a threat to core values of society, such as safety and security or welfare and health.
 Second, it induces a sense of urgency: the need to act fast.
 Third, it is characterized by uncertainty both in the nature of the crisis and the actions necessary to tackle it.
-The COVID-19 pandemic captures all three of these elements by representing a pan-societal threat to a number values, with strong pressure on policy-makers to act in an environment with considerable uncertainty about how best to tackle the crisis.
+The COVID-19 pandemic captures all three elements to the extent that it represents a pan-societal threat to a number of values, with strong pressure on policy-makers to act in an environment with considerable uncertainty about how best to tackle the crisis.
+Which policy path will ultimately be most effective was not certain given the lack of knowledge of the pandemic itself and how society and the economy would respond to different policy measures.
 From the literature, we know that crises can lead to dramatic and radical shifts of political agendas.
 As noted above, we know less, however, about how they affect interest representation in general (Birkland, 1998) and interest group bias in particular.

-According to pluralist interest group theory, we can see crisis as a major disturbance in society (e.g. Bentley, 1908; Dahl, 1961; Truman, 1951).
-In the case of the COVID-19 crisis, we witness a number of disturbances of a social, economic, demographic, and cultural character.
+In the terminology of pluralist interest group theory, crisis can be viewed as a major disturbance in society (e.g. Bentley, 1908; Dahl, 1961; Truman, 1951).
+In the case of the COVID-19 crisis, these disturbances were wide-ranging and cut across social, political, economic, demographic, and cultural divides.
+Hence, rather than representing a specific type of crisis, the COVID-19 crisis affected the interests of an exceptionally wide range of actors providing us with a unique opportunity to clarify the empirical connection between crisis and biases in interest representation.
 Following pluralist theory, we can expect these disturbances to affect both mobilization of new groups and increased activity of existing interest groups.
 In the words of Truman (1951, p.
 505), "[a] disturbance in established relationships anywhere in society may produce new patterns of interaction aiming at restricting or eliminating that disturbance."

-In line with such a logic, the shifts in the agenda caused by a crisis can be seen as triggering new patterns of interest representation: interests with large stakes might intensify lobbying efforts whereas other types of stakeholders whose interests are less disturbed might scale their efforts down.
-Similarly, policy-makers might respond to the new agenda by being more receptive to granting access to interests for whom the crisis reflects a major disturbance to the interests of their members and engage less with stakeholders that are deemed less affected.
-In this way, the disturbance which a crisis represents has the potential to alter and lead to a new equilibrium in the prominence of businesses versus NGOs.
+In line with this logic, the shifts in the agenda caused by crises can be seen as having the potential to affect patterns of interest representation: interests with large stakes might intensify lobbying efforts whereas other types of stakeholders whose interests are less disturbed might scale their efforts down.